South Africa has 26 public universities that are distributed within all nine provinces of South Africa.

 What is the number 1 university in South Africa?

 The University of Cape Town is the number 1 university in South Africa.
 Most of the rankings out there confirm that the University of Cape Town is the top university in South Africa.
-UCT has maintained the highest rank spot for a number of years now in a row.
+UCT has maintained the highest rank spot for several years now in a row.

 What is the oldest university in South Africa?